The Complete Guide to Biometric Time and Attendance Tracking

 In short, no.

 In order for the system to authenticate a timestamp for the day, the employee must be physically present.
 Let’s imagine an employee wants to leave an hour early.
-With pin-codes or signatures, a colleague could technically clock out on their behalf at the end of the day.
-Commonly known as buddy punching, over 75% of companies in the United States lose money to this practice.
+With pin-codes or signatures, a colleague could technically clock out on another employee’s behalf at the end of the day.
+Commonly known as buddy punching, this practice leads to increased costs for over 75% of companies in the United States.
 Biometric scanners can only authenticate a timestamp when the correct employee is present, a fingerprint or face can’t be passed around in the same way as manual entry methods can.

 Biometric time clocks also eliminate the possibility of data being manipulated or entered incorrectly, either by the employee or by payroll staff.
 As the system is fully automated, only the hours authenticated by the biometric attendance system will be fed through to payroll for processing.